motivware/nomadauto/README.md

   - Contact form functionality
   - Mobile friendly landing pages

+# Autoshop Features
+  - Vehicle Roadmap
+  Create a list of vehicle records and find recommended maintenance for each vehcile.
+  - Work Orders
+  Assign tasks and keep your team organized.
+Track what is completed and what still needs done.
+  - Invoice Generation
+  Generate invoices and contain a history of records.
+Customize your invoice to suite your needs
+  - Part Finder
+  Search for parts based off vehicle details and add them to your invoice.
+  - Repair Estimates
+  Build service repair estimates for your customers.
+Send the estimates by print or email.
 # How to Contribute
 When contributing always make sure that you have the most recents changes by running `git pull`.
 Also you only want to make changes inside your own branch.
 You can follow the steps below to get started.